Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 Something else to consider in regards to your children is the thought of them being raised by someone other than a biological parent.

-It is entirely possible your spouse will start dating at some point after the divorce and bring a new person around your children.
+It is entirely possible your spouse may start dating at some point after the divorce and bring a new person around your children.
 Just be mentally prepared for that.

 Consider whether it would be easier on everyone involved if you and your partner were able to simply work things out and keep the family unit intact.